 The list could go on.
 But if there’s one ingredient to avoid in your personal care products and cosmetics, phthalates should probably be it.

-What Are Phthalates?
+What are Phthalates?

-Phthalates, also known as plasticizers, are most often used to make plastic more flexible, for example, in children’s teething toys.
-Since 2008, the use of six types of phthalates has been restricted in toys [source], but that doesn’t mean you can’t still find these chemicals in perfumes, nail polish, or feminine hygiene products, as well as in some food packaging.
+Phthalates, also known as plasticizers, are most often used to make plastic more flexible, for example, in children's teething toys.
+Since 2008, the use of six types of phthalates has been restricted in toys [source], but that doesn't mean you can't still find these chemicals in perfumes, nail polish, and feminine hygiene products, as well as in some food packaging.

 It sure seems worth taking the time to seek out phthalate-free fragrances—even if you have to do some investigative work before making a purchase.
 Reading the label carefully is a no-brainer, but in the case of phthalates, it can be a little tricky.